CristhianPeverelli/CristhianPeverelli/README.md

 * _Pevefast_: A 3D running game that is in an advanced state of development.
 I will publish it on Google Play Store in the upcoming months
 * _[Tic Tac Toe in Logisim](https://github.com/CristhianPeverelli/Logisim-Tris-Project)_: As the name says, its a simulation of the Tris (or Tic Tac Toe) built in Logisim with only logic circuits
-* _[My Codewars.com Challenges](https://github.com/CristhianPeverelli/Codewars-Challenge)_: Some challenge solutions mainly aimed at problem solving
+* _[My Codewars.com Challenges](https://github.com/CristhianPeverelli/Codewars-Challenge)_: Some challenges solutions mainly aimed at problem solving